Sample donor engagement calendar

 Before you dig in, consider three best practices.

 Your social media posts don’t have to be detailed.
 Focus on great photos and posting a couple times a week on each channel (X, LinkedIn, Facebook).
-You can use the same post content on each channel.
+You can use the same post content across all channels.

 Advisors

 Consider adding attorneys, CPAs, and financial advisors to your general distribution list so they see the news, too.
-You can forward the newsletter to specific advisors—even just a few each month—to point out articles featuring tax tips or other content that will be useful to their clients.
+You can forward your newsletters to specific advisors—even just a few each month—to point out articles featuring tax tips or other content that will be useful to their clients.

 January

-As you finished up your thank you notes, you very likely ran across at least a handful of donors that seemed ready for deeper engagement.
+• As you finished up your thank-you notes, you very likely ran across at least a handful of donors who seemed ready for deeper engagement.
 Let’s carry that momentum forward!

 February

-Reach out one-by-one to the donors you noted in January as potentially ready for deeper engagement.
+• Reach out to the donors you noted in January as potentially ready for deeper engagement, one by one.
 Messages along the lines of planning for the year ahead and taking advantage of QCDs early in the year will resonate well.

-Begin planning outreach to donors related to upcoming tax time.
+• Begin planning outreach to donors for the upcoming tax season.
 This is an excellent time to plant seeds with donors because they will be reviewing last year’s financial and tax matters with their advisors.

-Consider also deploying content that focuses on involving family in supporting your organization, aligning loosely with Valentine’s Day.
+• Also consider deploying content that focuses on involving family in supporting your organization, loosely aligned with Valentine’s Day.
 You can also showcase heartwarming stories of impact.

 March

-Be sure to include reminders about the benefits of giving appreciated stock and the charitable deduction in general.
-This is important because as your donors review their tax return information for 2024, they may notice instances where they could (should!) have given appreciated stock instead of cash.
+• Be sure to include reminders about the benefits of giving appreciated stock and the charitable deduction in general.
+This is important because, as your donors review their tax returns, they may notice instances where they could (should!) have given appreciated stock instead of cash.
 They might also realize that they should have given more to charity than they did.
 This can help you generate gifts to your annual fund and beyond.

 April

-Continue tax time reminders in all of your one-on-one communications.
+• Continue tax time reminders in all of your one-on-one communications.
 If you’ve promoted tax messages as noted above for March, you can get even more mileage out of the content by forwarding your March communications to donors in real time as you are on the phone with them.
-Sometimes people miss things in their email inboxes, but you always get a second chance to send it during a phone conversation or even live during a meeting.
+Sometimes people miss things in their email inboxes, but you always get a second chance to send it during a phone call or even in real time during a meeting.

-If you send an April communication, consider using “spring cleaning” types of themes about getting organized and planning 2025 charitable gifts to your annual fund and beyond, including establishing a planned gift.
+• If you send an April communication, consider using “spring cleaning” themes about getting organized and planning charitable gifts for your annual fund and beyond, including establishing a planned gift.
 This can help increase donor giving during the first half of the year.

 May